elibenporat/learn-to-code-rust-baseball/articles/01 - Intro.md

 ## Basic Type Theory

 Types are the foundation of everything.
 They group together bits and imbue them with semantic meaning.
 Are the data integers?
 Are they text?
 True/false values?
-In a dynamic language, on the surface you don't see it, unless you ask javascript to compare the numberic 5 with the text '5'.
+In a dynamic language, on the surface, you don't see it.
+However,if you ask javascript to compare the numberic 5 with the text '5', you get some interesting behaviour.

 ```javascript
 5 ==  '5' \\ true